savannahostrowski/savannah.dev/staging/website-azd.md

 After running this, you'll see each resource created for you with unique identifiers that you can reference in the Azure Portal (if you need) and then a URL where your application is up and running!

-# Next steps
-So that's how I initially got my website set up to run in the cloud.
-Now anytime I want to make an update to the site's core code or author a new blog post, I can just run `azd deploy` and the CLI takes care of that for me.

-In the future, I'll look to add monitoring + CI/CD to the site, as well as investigate how I might be able to automate cross-publishing my blog posts from my website to dev.to/Medium/etc.